Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I also heard to set around bowls of pure vanilla, but I haven't tried it!

 Remove any cloth or leather furniture.
 Wipe down any wood furniture.
 Shampoo the carpeting with rug shampoo for pet odors.
 Wipe down walls and wash windows.
 Replace any blinds, shades, drapes or curtains.
 Wipe down light fixtures.
-Remove any bedding and wash in hot water.
-You may have to remove and replace the mattress.
-Remove any clothing that is in closets.
-Remove items from closet.
-After carpeting dries, sprinkle with rug deodorizer and vacuum thoroughly.
-Hope that helps.

 Try striking some matches to temporarily kill the odor so yo can clean it.